coozila/agi-gpt-plugins/src/alpha_plugins/scenex/README.md

      1. Goal 1: `Describe an image.
 Image URL is https://storage.googleapis.com/causal-diffusion.appspot.com/imagePrompts%2F0rw369i5h9t%2Foriginal.png.`
      2. Goal 2: `Terminate`

-2. **Run alpha:**
+2. **Run agi-gpt:**
-   Launch alpha, which should use the SceneXplain plugin to describe an image.
+   Launch agi-gpt, which should use the SceneXplain plugin to describe an image.